• Editor in Chief:

 Online ISSN: 2708-521X

-The ATOMIC SPECTROSCOPY is a peer-reviewed international journal started in 1962 by Dr. Walter Slavin.
-In November 2019, its ownership was transferred to Atomic Spectroscopy Press Limited (ASPL), Hongkong, P.R.
+The ATOMIC SPECTROSCOPY is a peer-reviewed journal started in 1962 for PerkinElmer by Dr. Walter Slavin and now is published by Atomic Spectroscopy Press Limited (ASPL), Hongkong, P.R.
 China.
-It is intended for the rapid publication of Articles, Review/Mini-review, or Letters/Communications in the fields of elements, elemental speciation, and elemental isotopic analysis by XRF, AAS, AFS, ICP-OES, ICP-MS, GD-MS/OES, TIMS, SIMS, AMS, LIBS, AMS, NAA, INAA, various microanalysis techniques, and related sample preparation techniques.
-Manuscripts dealing with (i) instrumentation & fundamentals, (ii) methodology development & applications, and (iii) standard reference materials (SRMs) development can be submitted for publication.
+It is intended for the rapid publication of both original paper and reviews in the fields of AAS, AFS, XRF, LIBS, ICP-OES, ICP-MS, GD-MS, TIMS, SIMS, AMS, electron microscopy and energy spectroscopy related microbeam analysis techniques, and Synchrotron radiation related technology,etc. Manuscripts dealing with (i) fundamentals & instrumentation development, (ii) novel methodology development & applications, (iii) sample preparation related technology, and (iv) standard reference materials development, can be submitted for publication.
+All published papers can be downloaded freely from the journal official website (www.at-spectrosc.com), and authors are not required to pay any publication fees (or APC).

 +Advanced Search